🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 The crucial point here is that both Bitcoin and Bitcoin Cash halving dates depend not on some trivial day in the year but rather on block height.
 With both cryptocurrencies, the halving event happens every 210,000 blocks.

 Since Bitcoin Cash was launched in 2017 and employed a different mining algorithm at the beginning, the first BCH halving date was April 8, 2020 - it was initiated at block 630,000.
-The second halving is scheduled to happen in 2024 - once again, for a more precise timeframe, check out our countdown above.
+The second halving happened on April 4, 2024, at a block height of 1,050,000.
+The third halving is expected to take place sometime in 2028.

 Since the final Bitcoin halving is said to take place sometime in 2140, and BCH was launched after two BTC halvings had already taken place, 4 years apart, it would make sense that the final halving of BCH will happen sometime in 2148 (since the maximum total supply of both cryptocurrencies is the same as well).